 - a short-term variable remuneration, with objectives related to the annual business plan.
 The objectives are set at the beginning of the year by the Nomination and Remuneration Committee and are approved by the Board.
 Those objectives include a weighted average of both Group and individual financial and non-financial targets which are relevant in evaluating annual financial performance of the Group and progress achieved against the agreed strategic objectives; they are evaluated annually by the Board.
-One third of the annual short-term variable remuneration of the Chief Executive Officer is deferred over a period of twenty-four months; no deferral is applicable for the other members of the BGE. - a long-term variable remuneration, in the form of: - the offer of a variable amount of stock options (cf. section 8 below); - the grant of a fixed amount of performance share units which will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target (cf. section 2 above).
+One third of the annual short-term variable remuneration of the Chief Executive Officer is deferred over a period of twenty-four months; no deferral is applicable for the other members of the BGF. - a long-term variable remuneration, in the form of: the offer of a variable amount of stock options; - the grant of a fixed amount of performance share units which will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target.